okonomichiyaki/supercat/020-bot turn start here.md

 # Bot turn (START HERE)

-✦ Does bot have no cards left? (check hand counter)
+✦ If bot has no cards left (check hand counter) then pass.

-- Pass

 ✦ Draw 2 cards.
 Decrement hand counter.
 Use procedures below to select a card.
 Then go to the page for selected card's suit and discard the other card.